Razzano/Vivaldi_Custom/README.md

 Description for complete.zip mod:
 1. Creates button [ <img src="https://github.com/srazzano/Images/blob/master/options.png"/> ] at first position in footer/statusbar to display Options Menu.
 2. Customizes all Vivaldi Library Themes.
+3. Customized for tabs left and right.
-3. Refer to How-To.txt file for full instructions.
+4. Refer to How-To.txt file for full instructions.

 NOTE:
 1. If Vivaldi App install path is NOT your C:\Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files needs to be amended.